shigeyukey/shige-addons-wiki/src/ankirestart.md

 If you have any problems or requests feel free to send them to me.

-  1. <a href="https://ankiweb.net/shared/review/237169833" target="_blank">👍️Rate Comment</a> : Simple.
-You can contact me anonymously, and AnkiWeb will send you an email when I reply.
+  1. <a href="https://ankiweb.net/shared/review/237169833" target="_blank">👍️Rate Comment</a> : You can contact me anonymously, and AnkiWeb will send you an email when I reply, a high rating increases priority of development.
   2. <a href="https://forums.ankiweb.net/t/ankirestart-support-thread/34465" target="_blank">🌟AnkiForums</a> : It is useful when you want to explain in detail or need a reply.
   3. <a href="https://github.com/shigeyukey/my_addons/issues" target="_blank">🐙Github</a> : For developers or advanced users.
 Track issues long term and discuss them in detail.
   4. <a href="https://www.reddit.com/r/Anki/comments/1b0eybn/simple_fix_of_broken_addons_for_the_latest_anki/" target="_blank">👩‍🚀Reddit </a> : You can request me to repair broken Add-ons.